HD claims logo without B (2)

 Legal Writer

 If you can prove liability, you may have a claim.
-The injured party seeks compensation for injuries experienced in road traffic accident claims In Scotland that was not their fault in the context of an RTA personal injury claim.
+The injured party seeks compensation for injuries experienced in road traffic accident claims in Scotland that were not their fault in the context of an RTA personal injury claim.

 You might be entitled to compensation if you were harmed in an RTA because of someone else’s negligence.
-The compensation may cover a range of losses and expenses, such as :
+The compensation may cover a range of damages and expenses, such as:

 Table of Contents